orbitalflower/orbitalflower.github.io/_posts/2018-03-12-how-to-play-all-metal-gear.md

 ---
 title: "How to play all of Metal Gear Solid"
 categories: games mgs
+updated: 2022-03-03
+description: "Which platforms you need to play the entire Metal Gear series."
 ---

 > "_Metal Gear Solid_ is probably the most consistent video game series,